ItsBMHere/chess2-canvas/README.md

 	- [x] Draw piece on hovered-over square when left mouse is released
 	- [ ] Erase transparent piece from previous square when left mouse released
 	- [x] Erase highlight from previous square when left mouse released
-	- [ ] Draw circle on hovered-over square when right mouse pressed
+	- [x] Draw circle on hovered-over square when right mouse pressed (sort of?
+It's more of a square than a circle...)
 	- [ ] Draw arrow between right-clicked square and hovered-over square when right mouse pressed, held, & dragged
 	- [ ] Erase arrows on left mouse press
-	- [ ] Erase circles on left mouse press
+	- [x] Erase circles on left mouse press
 - [ ] 'Pieces' mode
-	- [ ] Draw Piece on hovered-over square on left mouse press
+	- [x] Draw Piece on hovered-over square on left mouse press
 	- [ ] Overwrite piece on hovered-over square on left mouse press with new piece
 	- [ ] Cycle through different armies with A/D keys
 		- [ ] Overwrite pieces from old army with new army
-	- [ ] Cycle through piece to place with 1/2/3/4/5/6
+	- [x] Cycle through piece to place with 1/2/3/4/5/6
-- [ ] 'Trash' mode
+- [x] 'Trash' mode
 	- [x] Erase piece on hovered-over square on left mouse press (OK - this one is a bit tenuous at the moment...)
 - [ ] FEN